ADGEfficiency/adgefficiency.github.io/_posts/2022-03-23-elexon-api-uk-electricity-grid-data-with-python.md

 Very important that this file `secret.py` does not end up in your source control (commonly Git) - this file should be added to your `.gitignore` or equivalent.
 If secrets are in your source control, you are going to have a bad time.

-Another way to manage these secrets is at build/deploy time - where the secret is injected into the environment as environment variables - commonly something Docker something.
+In production environments these secrets are often managed at build/deploy time - where the secret is injected into the environment as environment variables - commonly running something Docker something.

-Before we create this URL in as a string Python, we will define a `pydantic` type called `ElexonRequest`, to organize the data we need in the URL:
+Before we create our URL in as a string Python, we will define a `pydantic` type called `ElexonRequest`, to organize the data we need in the URL:

 ```python
 import datetime